roidrage/paperplanes/_posts/2014-05-12-walking-as-a-creative-exercise.md

 But walking is different.
 When I leave the house, the first couple of minutes feel like a lot of noise in my head.

-But after that, things are starting to slow down.
+After that, things are starting to slow down.
 Rather than be there all at once, some thoughts just flow naturally from one to the next, giving me time and peace of mind to actively think about them.